4 Festive Must-Visit Regensburg Christmas Markets (2026)

 Map: Must-Visit Christmas Markets in Regensburg, Germany

-Here is your cheat sheet for a list of the top Christmas Markets in Regensburg.
-I’ve included a map, as well, and you can find all of the details in the post!
-The red Christmas tree icons signify the Christmas markets, and the green bed icons indicate my hotel recommendations.
+Here is your cheat sheet for the top Christmas Markets in Regensburg.
+In the map below, the red Christmas tree icons signify the Christmas markets, and the green bed icons indicate my hotel recommendations.
 One quick recommendation: make sure you get an eSim in advance so that you can easily navigate walking around Regensburg.
-We used Airalo, which was affordable and easy to use.

 4. Romantic Christmas Market at Thurn und Taxis